blacklight/vmctl/README.md

 -l      <locale>                        System locale (default: en_US.UTF-8) -M      <arch-mirror-url>               Arch Linux download mirror URL (default: http://mirror.cj2.nl/archlinux/iso/latest/)
                                         Consult https://archlinux.org/download/ for a full list of the available download mirrors.
+-K                                      Disable pacman keyring checks during installation.
+It's potentially unsafe,
+                                        but it can be an option if downloading the keys takes too long.
 ```

 If a required option is not specified on the command line then it will be